Alpheus Felch: Political career

 Felch resigned as governor on March 3, 1847, after being elected by the Michigan legislature as a Democrat to the United States Senate.
 He served in the 30th, 31st and 32nd Congresses, from March 4, 1847 to March 3, 1853.
 In the U.S. Senate, he was chairman of the committee on public lands for four years.

 In March 1853, he was appointed by U.S. President Franklin Pierce to the land claims commission for California to settle Spanish and Mexican land claims arising from the Treaty of Guadalupe Hidalgo which ended the Mexican–American War and served as president of the commission until 1856.
 He returned to live in Ann Arbor, Michigan, that year and made an unsuccessful attempt at a non-consecutive term as governor against the Republican incumbent Kinsley S. Bingham.
 He resumed his law career and served as the Tappan Professor of Law at the University of Michigan from 1879 to 1883.

 Death and legacy

-He died in Ann Arbor, Michigan, at the age of 91, and is there interred at Forest Hill Cemetery.
+He died at his home in Ann Arbor, Michigan at the age of 91, and is interred at Forest Hill Cemetery along with his wife, Lucretia.

 Alpheus Felch is the namesake of Felch Township, Michigan.
 Felch Park, on the University of Michigan campus, is also named for him.